 Almost on any Windows laptop or desktop, the speed at which the CPU runs varies.
-You should know that CPU doesn’t run at full speed all the time.
+You should know that the CPU doesn’t run at full speed all the time.
 It depends on how the OS distributes the load, and it works accordingly.
-However, if the CPU is not running at full speed in Windows 10 even on a heavy workload, then the situation needs some attention.
+However, if the CPU is not running at full speed in Windows 11/10, even on a heavy workload, then the situation needs some attention.
 If you want to verify, you can run any CPU stress test tool to check if the speed stays low.

-CPU is not running at full speed
+CPU is not running at full speed or capacity

 This scenario occurs more often in laptops as they run on battery.
 Intel Processor uses Speed Stepping Technology.
 It means when you are, doing small tasks the speed of the processor is reduced.

-However, if this happens when using heavy application, it can be because of a low charge on the battery.
+However, if this happens when using a heavy application, it can be because of a low charge on the battery.
 Windows will try its best to keep the computer running as long as possible.
 It does it by reducing the processor or CPU speed.
 However, at times, you are ready to sacrifice battery to make sure the work completes on time.

 1] Set the processor state to the maximum in Power Options